FredgioDazzle/Alone/README.md

 3. Follow the build instructions in the Ren'Py documentation

-4. Compile it for the operating system you want (Android or iOS) and compile it
+4. Compile it for the operating system you want (Android or iOS)

 # Support us